kuroji-fusky/pacopanda-drawing-stats/README.md

-I'm just a huge fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since the early to mid-2000s, but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript but also learning a bit of back-end and basic data management in the process of other projects I do.
+I'm just a huge fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since the early to mid-2000s, but he'd for sure find it interesting as it's more of a fun project than a new hobby of mine, learning not only JavaScript but also learning a bit of back-end and basic data management in the process of other projects I do.

-During the early stages of this project - I have limited backend knowledge and I needed a help with [@thatITfox][it] for setting up a Flask web server, and now currently working with Redis stuff!
+During the early stages of this project - I have limited backend knowledge and I needed help with [@thatITfox][it] for setting up a Flask web server, and now currently working with Redis stuff!

 ### Isn't this taking it too far?